reichlab/covidData/README.md

 Note: If you want to only download the most recent JHU data files, for step 2. instead run `make recent_data`

 ## manual installation
 If make does not work for you, you may run the following steps by hand.
+To update the data, please:

+1. Clone the repository.
+If you have previously installed covidData from an existing local clone, pull any updates to the package by running `git pull origin master` from the terminal, with the repository folder as your working directory.
-To update the data, please run `R CMD INSTALL covidData` from the terminal once you have cloned the repository:
+1. Run `R CMD INSTALL covidData` from the terminal

 ## data disclaimer
 *The names of locations included on the Website correspond with the official designations used by the U.S. Department of State.
 The presentation of material therein does not imply the expression of any opinion whatsoever on the part of JHU concerning the legal status of any country, area or territory or of its authorities.
 The depiction and use of boundaries, geographic names and related data shown on maps and included in lists, tables, documents, and databases on this website are not warranted to be error free nor do they necessarily imply official endorsement or acceptance by JHU.